BestTimesToVisit.com Logo

 nature

 Explore the Narrows, a slot canyon carved by the Virgin River, by wading through its cool waters.
 Rent canyoneering gear for a safer and more comfortable experience.
-Go early to beat the crowds and the midday sun; the canyon walls glow with an ethereal light in the early morning hours.
+The canyon walls tower above, creating an intimate and awe-inspiring natural cathedral.
+Go early to avoid the midday sun and crowds.

 nature